-Classified Title: MRI Technologist & Data Analyst Role/Level/Range: ACRP/04/ME Starting Salary Range: $59,159-$81,405 (commensurate with experience) Employee group: Full Time Schedule: Working 37.5 hours per week; Monday-Friday Employee subgroup: Exempt Location: 04-MD:School of Medicine Campus Department name: 10002805-SOM DOM Cardiology Personnel area: Johns Hopkins University
+Classified Title: MRI Technologist & Data Analyst Role/Level/Range: ACRP/04/ME Starting Salary Range: $59,159-$81,405 (commensurate with experience) Employee group: Full Time Schedule: Working 37.5 hours per week; Monday-Friday Exempt Status: Exempt Location: 04-MD:School of Medicine Campus Department name: 10002805-SOM DOM Cardiology Personnel area: Johns Hopkins University

 Collaborate with investigators on research project on diagnostic and interventional cardiac MRI with primary responsibility for analysis and presentation of project data.
 Design, implement, and manage computerized systems for analysis of complex research project to prepare scientific presentations related to study results.

 Optimize MRI Imaging and Tracking sequences for the cardiovascular (CV) system.

 Implement ECG-synchronized and respiratory-motion compensated sequences for high-resolution imaging of CV anatomy and physiology